Incoming Exchange FAQs

 • When does registration take place?

-Registration takes place one semester at a time.
-You can view your specific enrollment appointment (the date you may begin registering for classes) in CaneLink; go to your Student Center and look in the box named “Enrollment Dates” in the bottom right-hand corner of the screen to find the specific dates.
-More information on the Exchange Student Registration process can be found in the Exchange Student Handbook
+Go to your Student Center and look in the box named “Enrollment Dates” in the bottom right-hand corner of the screen to find the specific dates.

 • If I request a course on the registration form, is admission into the class guaranteed?

-No. The course must be open to exchange students and have available seats at the time we attempt to enroll you in the course.
-If the course has pre-requisites listed, you must receive approval to enroll in the course.
-For additional information, please see the Exchange Student Handbook
+No, the course must be open to exchange students and have available seats at the time we attempt to enroll you in the course.

 • Can I change classes after I arrive at UM?

 Yes, you can modify your schedule upon arrival.
-Pay attention to the “Last Day for Registration and to Add a Course” and the “Last Day to Drop a Course Without a ‘W’” according to the Academic Calendar.
+Pay attention to the “Last Day for Registration and to Add a Course” and the “Last Day to Drop a Course Without a ‘W’” according to the Academic Calendar

 During Your Exchange